Kent State University has been educating information professionals for more than 70 years.

 - The school is re-accredited by the American Library Association.

-- The School launches its first study-abroad course, Museum Origins, in Florence, Italy.
+- The school launches its first study-abroad course, Museum Origins, in Florence, Italy.

 - PHOTO: Tomas A. Lipinski, J.D., LL.M., Ph.D., Director, School of Library and Information Science, 2013

-- The School expands and doubles its space for teaching, research and student services.
-The remodeling project includes the addition of 14,000 square feet previously used by Audio Visual Services on the third floor of the University Library and the 12,000 square feet the School had occupied since the 1970s.
+- The school expands and doubles its space for teaching, research and student services.
+The remodeling project includes the addition of 14,000 square feet previously used by Audio Visual Services on the third floor of the University Library and the 12,000 square feet the school had occupied since the 1970s.

 - The renovations include the addition of MuseLab, a space for faculty and students doing projects on museological topics as part of the Museum Studies specialization.
-The first exhibition, which debuted in December for the School's grand reopening, was “For the Love of Religion: Exploring concepts of love embedded in the religious beliefs and practices of Judaism, Buddhism, Christianity and Islam,” a M.L.I.S. student's culminating experience project.
+The first exhibition, which debuted in December for the school's grand reopening, was “For the Love of Religion: Exploring concepts of love embedded in the religious beliefs and practices of Judaism, Buddhism, Christianity and Islam,” an M.L.I.S. student's culminating experience project.

 - The Reinberger Children’s Library Center expansion allows for acquisition of several new collections, including more than 600 pop-up books donated by alumna Carol Davis and a collection of first-edition Beatrix Potter books and figurines from the late Margaret Alexander.
 The latter collection is housed in the new rare books room, Pris and JDub's Historical Children's Book Nook.

 - The first graduate of the College of Communication and Information's interdisciplinary doctoral program, with a focus of study in Library and Information Science, receives a Ph.D.